The mission of AccessAbility, Inc. is to provide opportunities for self-sufficiency for people with barriers to employment and community inclusion.

 Most Recent Audit

-· In 2009, AccessAbility, Inc. provided services to 652, up 2.5% from the previous year.
+• In 2012, AccessAbility, Inc. provided services to 579 individuals.
 Wages earned, retention rates and career advancement goals were exceeded.

-· In our Project Connect program, the average placement wage was $9.25/hour, with 97% still working in their original position after 90 days, 91% after 180 days and 70% after a year.
+• In our Project Connect program, the average placement wage was $10.13/hour, with 98% still working in their original position after 90 days, 95% after 180 days and 91% after one year.

-· More than 60 percent of people served in 2009 were of a diverse background with over 90 percent of those individuals being African or African American.
+• Nearly 60 percent of people served in 2012 were of a diverse background with 66 percent of those individuals being African or African American.

-· AAI Secure Docs, our secure document conversion and destruction business, was recently awarded several state and city contracts that provide long-term, consistent work opportunities for people in our programs.
+• AAI Secure Docs, our secure document destruction business, was recently awarded extensions on several state and city contracts that provide long-term, consistent work opportunities for people in our programs.

-· AccessAbility has developed a workforce solution for employers, a “business within a business.”
-We provide leadership, training and reporting while delivering a finished product or service to them.
+• AccessAbility has developed a workforce solution for employers, a “business within a business.”
+We provide leadership, training and reporting while delivering a finished product or service to business customers.
 This model provides real life experience in another work environment and demonstrates to the workers the expectations of employers.
 It also shows the business the capabilities of the workers.
 The result is often the hiring of the workers into permanent jobs.

-· AccessAbility’s business line, Imagine Design, provided over 35,000 hours of work for individuals in our paid training programs.
+• AccessAbility’s business line, Imagine Design, provided 44,000 hours of work for individuals in our paid training programs.

 Community or Constituency Served